dealingwith/200wad-backup/README.md

 1. Install [httparty](https://github.com/jnunemaker/httparty): `gem install httparty`
 1. Run `ruby 200wad.rb`!

 The script safely removes old backups.
-Edit `next if item == '.' or item == '..' or item == '.DS_Store'` appropriately, as it assumes a Mac filesystem.
+Edit `next if item == '.' or item == '..' or item == '.DS_Store'` appropriately, as it assumes a Mac filesystem, **and that no other folders except generated backups exist in the root folder**.

 It also strips markup, converting paragraphs and blockquotes.
 For example: